scientific-dev/scientific-dev/README.md

 # Hey, so you found me!

-I am a student who learned Python and Javascript and its frameworks and a space lover who wants to be an astrophysician in **ISRO**!
+I am a student who learned Python and Javascript and its frameworks and a space lover who wants to be an Astrophysician or a Military science in **ISRO**!

 ![My GitHub Lang Stats](https://github-readme-stats.vercel.app/api/top-langs/?username=scientific-guy&theme=tokyonight&layout=compact)